-HOPE MOUNTAIN CENTRE (HMC) carries out many fee-based programs and annual events open to the general public in addition to our grant-funded education, conservation and trail work.
-Browse below to see upcoming programs including outdoor skills development, guided adventures, bird blitzes, Vancouver International Mountain Film Festival, World Rivers Day, Brigade Trail Race, and more.
+HOPE MOUNTAIN CENTRE FOR OUTDOOR LEARNING (HMCOL) carries out some fee-based programs and events open to the general public in addition to our grant-funded education, conservation and trail work.
+Browse below to see upcoming programs including outdoor skills development programs, guided adventures, and conservation programs including many annual events like bird blitzes, Vancouver International Mountain Film Festival showing, World Rivers Day Guided Paddle, Brigade Trail Race, and more.

 GUIDED ADVENTURES